 Camping is not permitted from the Packard Ranch to one half mile past Parson's Spring.

-The Sycamore Canyon Wilderness Map is available by phone (928-527-3600) using Visa, MasterCard or Discover Card.
+The Sycamore Canyon Wilderness Map is available from Coconino National Forest offices or by phone (928-527-3600) using Visa, MasterCard or Discover Card.